Hey Kids (Start Here)

 He should change his clothes, shower, and reset himself for Wednesday morning.

-Therefore, he leaves his lab, passing through deserted halls in a haze of exhausted preoccupation.
-He leans heavily on his cane, one hand passing repeatedly over vision that won’t retain its usual clarity.
-He keys in the entry code to his room, strips off his jacket, shirt, and slacks, steps into the tepidity of a distracted shower, dons a clean set of clothes, leaves his room in its usual pristine state, obtains his third cup of coffee for the night, or, rather, for the morning, and retraces his steps back the way he came.
+Deserted halls pass in a haze of exhausted preoccupation.
+He leans heavily on his cane, one hand passing repeatedly over a visual field that won’t retain its usual clarity.
+He keys in the entry code to his room, strips off his jacket, shirt, and slacks, steps into a tepid and distracted shower, dons a clean set of clothes, leaves his room in its usual pristine state, obtains his third cup of coffee for the night, or, rather, his first of the morning, and retraces his steps.

-By six o’clock he has reentered his lab and re-seated himself at his desk, his back aching, his shoulders knotted, his vision possessed of a faintly askew quality that the world seems to take on whenever he has had too little sleep.
+By six o’clock he’s reentered his lab and seated himself at his desk, his back aching, his shoulders knotted, the world possessed of a faintly askew quality that it takes on whenever he’s had too little sleep.

 He resumes his work.